Log in

 The Springer-sponsored Award was presented on 29 October at the 20th European Informatics Leaders Summit (ECSS 2024) in Sliema, Malta.
 The annual Award recognises outstanding PhD dissertations in Informatics, encouraging emerging researchers in Informatics and related disciplines, and sharing exceptional Informatics research with the Informatics Europe (IE) community and beyond.

-BDA24presentationTobias Röddiger expresses his gratitude for winning this year’s Award with his thesis, “Earables: Wearable Computing on the Ears”.
+BDA24presentationTobias Röddiger expresses his gratitude for winning this year’s Award with his thesis, “Earables: Wearable Computing on the Ears” (read dissertation here).
 "In my dissertation, I explored the transformative potential of ear-based sensing devices, pioneering advancements in sensor technology and artificial intelligence to redefine earphones from mere audio devices into a versatile platform for human augmentation and health improvement.
 Receiving this prestigious award not only acknowledges my work but also underscores the immense, untapped potential of earable technology.
 The Award fuels my passion to push the boundaries of wearable computing, and empower these devices to enhance human health in previously unimaginable ways.

 On behalf of the Award Committee, Prof. Dimka Karastoyanova (University of Groningen), IE Board Director and BDA Committee Co-Chair, presented the Award to Tobias at the ceremony.
 She shared, “This year’s Award attracted a significant number of excellent nominations, highlighting the high-quality and variety of Informatics research among IE member institutions.
 We congratulate Tobias on his outstanding achievement.”